rpalo/personal-blog/src/_posts/2018-06-09-itertools-each-pair.md

 # => Error!
 StopIteration!
 ```

 This is just a neat way of saying "cycle the `second` iterable one item forward, but if you're already empty, don't worry about it.
 Just don't throw an error."
 You probably also noticed that we don't do anything with the result of this call to `next`.
-We're just throwing an item away, it it exists.
+We're just throwing an item away, if it exists.

 The last part is zipping the two iterables together.  `zip` is a tricky function that seems simple, but often the results can be hard to wrap your head around.
 It makes each n-th item of each iterator it is passed into one single list.